 - 467-468.
-Introduction to the Social Sciences.
+INTRODUCTION TO THE SOCIAL SCIENCES.
 An orientation course in the social sciences at graduate level, planned to provide and encourage an understanding of the forces and philosophies underlying the interplay of social and economic factors in man's group life.
 Lectures, readings, reports and discussions.
 3 credits each semester. - 469.
-Introduction to Anthropology.
+INTRODUCTION TO ANTHROPOLOCY.
 General headings: fossil man; prehistoric, paleolithic and neolithic cultures; the appearance of modern races; racial classifications; problems of race, nationality and language, race mixture, mental differences; growth and spread of religion and culture; social origins; rise of political institutions, and civilization in native America.

-- 477-478.
-Principles and Methods of Statistics.
+477-478.
+PRINCIPLES AND METHODS OF STATISTICS.
 A study of statistical principles and methods utilized in the analysis of economic, educational and sociological data.
 It is the aim of this course to prepare the student for the intelligent construction, presentation and interpretation of statistical reports and data.

-3 credits each semester. - 479.
-HUMAN ECOLOGY.
+3 credits each semester.

+479. HUMAN ECOLOCY.
 The relations of human beings and human institutions with reference to their spatial aspects.
+3 credits first semester.